pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucketHighPerformanceComputing/SaltFeedbackBucketHighPerformanceComputing.md

 The amount of mixing depends on the salinity of the tidal water and a defined mixing rate (i.e. the amount of water exchanged).
 The tidal water concentration and mixing rate are linearly interpolated between the left and right model boundaries.

+**High-Performance Optimization**
+This version uses **vectorized NumPy operations** and avoids unnecessary recalculations to handle **large numbers of plants and high-resolution grids** efficiently.

+No other features have been changed.

 **Spatial and temporal interpolation**
 The spatial and temporal interpolation of tidal salinity and the mixing rate is described in more detail in ``pyMANGA.BelowGround.Individual.FixedSalinity``.
 Spatial interpolation is linear between the left and right model boundaries.